thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

   We have a great range of novelty floating inflatables available.
 Kick back on one of our supersized flamingos or swans, laze on a giant slice of watermelon or pull up a pineapple.

-  We also offer a range of free activities including stand up paddleboards, beach cricket, snorkelling, beach volleyball or frisbees.
+  We also offer a range of free activities including stand up paddleboards, beach cricket, beach volleyball or frisbees.

   Be sure to dress for the occasion, as we always take photos on the day to capture all those precious moments so you can take lots of great memories home.
 Practically all of the photos you will see on our Instagam page are taken by our crew on board actual charters.